Marina-LA/Conference-Data-Crawler/README.md

 ``https://dblp.org/db/conf/cloud/index.html``  for Socc (Symposium on Cloud Computing) is cloud``

-> :bangbang: **We also need to consider the link that contains the papers for each year because there are conferences where the name changes in this link.
-Therefore, the ``verify_link`` function located in the ``basic_crawler.py`` file should be modified to include a condition that takes into account this new name.
-SoCC presents this case, as it needs to be searched with the name 'cloud', as shown above, but for this link, it needs to be searched by the name 'socc'.**
+**Important:** We also need to consider the link that contains the papers for each year because there are conferences where the name changes in this link.
+Therefore, the `verify_link` function located in the `base_crawler.py` file should be modified to include a condition that takes into account this new name.
+SoCC presents this case, as it needs to be searched with the name 'cloud', as shown above, but for this link, it needs to be searched by the name 'socc'.

-# :arrow_right: Data Extracted
+## Data Extracted

-This crawler has been used to obtain information related to 10 conferences in the field of Computer Science.
+This crawler has been used to obtain information related to conferences in the field of Computer Science.

-The extracted data can be found on this [GitHub](https://github.com/Marina-LA/ConferenceData).

-Please note that the extracted data is slightly different, as the crawler has been modified over time.

-> :soon: We are working to create a small webpage to display the results extracted from the conference data obtained with the crawler.
+## License

+This project is available under the MIT License.